 10 Reasons You’re Not Losing Weight On a Ketogenic Diet

-We can find information everywhere about these diets, but not all of it is factual.
+We can find information everywhere about these diets, but, as with anything, not all of it is factual.

-For example, there is a common myth that being on a keto diet almost guarantees weight loss.
+For example, there is a common misconception that following a keto diet almost guarantees weight loss.

 However, this is very misleading, and it is even possible to gain weight with a ketogenic diet.

-This article explains ten potential reasons why someone may not be losing weight on keto.
+This article explains ten potential reasons why someone might not be losing weight on keto.

 1) You’re Eating Too Much Fat